Tesla Inc (TSLA) Stock Price and Analyst Predictions - News Heater

 TSLA) stock’s latest price update

-Tesla Inc (NASDAQ: TSLA)’s stock price has plunge by -0.52relation to previous closing price of 240.08.
-Nevertheless, the company has seen a 1.44% surge in its stock price over the last five trading sessions.
-Seeking Alpha reported 2023-12-03 that BYD is growing at a much faster rate than Tesla and is expected to overtake Tesla in pure BEV sales this quarter.
-BYD has better control over the supply chain and is partially owned by Berkshire Hathaway, giving it a strong endorsement.
-BYD has higher business and revenue growth rates, expanding gross margins, and increasing profits compared to Tesla.
+Tesla Inc (NASDAQ: TSLA)’s stock price has plunge by 0.46relation to previous closing price of 242.64.
+Nevertheless, the company has seen a 2.06% surge in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-12-08 that Zacks.com users have recently been watching Tesla (TSLA) quite a bit.
+Thus, it is worth knowing the facts that could determine the stock’s prospects.

 TSLA’s Market Performance